ricardonovelot/HabitTracking/README.md

 ## About the Project

-The HabitTracking app, crafted as part of Day 47's challenge in the "Hacking with Swift" course, is a SwiftUI application aimed at facilitating users to track and maintain their daily habits.
-It's a comprehensive tool for setting personal goals, tracking progress, and fostering positive habit formation.
+The HabitTracking app, is a SwiftUI application aimed at facilitating users to track and maintain their daily habits.
+It's a tool for setting personal goals, tracking progress, and encourage positive habit formation.

 ### Features